 With the end of the Austro-Hungarian Empire, Carl Suchy & Söhne temporarily takes a creative break.

-Now it is time again – for Carl Suchy & Söhne!
+The time has come again – for Carl Suchy & Söhne!